pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection show --help` subcommand
+The following defines the help output for the `pywbemcli connection show --help` command

 ::

     Usage: pywbemcli connection show [COMMAND-OPTIONS] NAME

-      Show current or NAME connection information.
+      Show connection info of current or persistent WBEM connection.

-      This subcommand displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
+      This command displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
 If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.